shufflrr/userguide/src/shufflrr-slide-tray.md

 ## Steps

-Use the slide tray to build your new deck.
+Use the slide tray, also called the Slide Cart, to build your new deck.
 It holds your work in progress as you move around gathering more materials for your deck.

 ![Slide tray holds work in progress](img/shufflrr-slide-tray2.png)